“You were put on this earth to achieve your greatest self, to live out your purpose, and to do it courageously.”

 There is something very wrong with our workplace culture today.
 People look at work not as opportunity or mission but rather as a necessary evil to stay alive.
 Work ethic seems to be at an all-time low as people struggle to find a worthy endeavor to leverage their efforts.
 There are many opposing ideas out there telling us that our efforts won’t really matter much, our dreams likely won’t come true no matter what we do.

 There seems to be a sense of hopelessness.
-It’s not that there are not opportunities, businesses are hiring all over the place.
-Rather it seems to many there are fewer good opportunities being offered.
+It’s not that there are limited opportunities.
+Businesses are hiring all over the place.
+It seems there are fewer good opportunities being offered.
 The key words here “being offered”.

 James Harter (cbs.com) says -” Of the country’s approximately 100 million full-time employees, 51 percent aren’t engaged at work — meaning they feel no real connection to their jobs, and thus they tend to do the bare minimum.
 Another 16 percent are “actively disengaged” — they resent their jobs, tend to gripe to co-workers and drag down office morale as a result.”

-I have also noticed that there are a greater number of people in the marketplace who not only fail to see the future as a place to capitalize on accumulated experience and success, rather a place of darker and more cynical circumstances than the present or past.
-I think this tends to be based on their perception of depreciating opportunities down the road.
+I have also noticed that there are a greater number of people in the marketplace who fail to see the future as a place to capitalize on accumulated experience and success.
+They see the future as a place of darker and more cynical circumstances than the past.
+It seems as though our opportunities are depreciating as we go through time.
 As we age, we anticipate diminishing physical and mental skills, but more so we fear falling behind the cultural and technological curve.
 It’s like the tractor pull effect, the further you go, the more resistance increases, until you eventually become incapable of maintaining and come to a screeching halt.
 So many people don’t see any future of retirement or health benefits available to them and they fear how that will play out.

 “Blending in” as a Value